-Thirty-seven years ago, Bill Schonsheck made a bit of fast food history with an innovative drive-through at the Burger King he owned on Grand River in Farmington.
+Thirty-seven years ago, Bill Schonsheck made a bit of fast food history with an innovative drive-thru at the Burger King he owned on Grand River in Farmington.

 History in Farmington